nufail-01/hair-salon/README.md

-## The Perfecct Cut 🎓
+## ✂️ The Perfect Cut

-🎯 **Finished my second project – a responsive multi-page educational website.**
+A responsive multi-page website built using React.js and Tailwind CSS v4 as part of a technical assessment.

 ---

-## 🚀 About the Project
+## 📌 Project Overview

-Eduford is a responsive multi-page website built entirely with **HTML** and **CSS**.
-This project was part of my ongoing web development practice to improve my frontend skills and understanding of responsive design.

-From layout structure to mobile responsiveness, this build challenged me to think beyond how a site *looks*—and focus on how it *feels* across devices.
-Every section, from the clean hero banner to the polished footer, was crafted with usability and user experience in mind.
+- This project was developed as a frontend technical assignment to demonstrate my ability to:
+- Build scalable React applications
+- Structure reusable components
+- Implement responsive layouts
+- Apply modern UI styling using Tailwind CSS
+- Maintain clean and organized project architecture
+- The application focuses on delivering a clean, user-friendly interface with seamless responsiveness across devices.

+---

+## 🛠 Tech Stack

+⚛️ React
+🎨 Tailwind CSS v4
+⚡ Vite

 ---
 ## 🌐 Live Demo

 [![Website Preview](src/assets/images/hairsalon.jpg